Jixerz/CIS171---CIS171BrunnerM/Exercise16_13/README.txt

 ## Analysis Steps

-Program that displays dynamic text field at the top of window.
-3 Radio buttons for Left, Center, and Right for text orientation.
-Bottom right of window will have additional text field for column size.

-Progra displays 2 dynamic text fields to handle loan amount and years for the loan.
+Program displays 2 dynamic text fields to handle loan amount and years for the loan.
 Used pane and scrollpane for the table that outputs the monthly and full payments.

 ### Testing